MayarTurki1/Arabic-Dialect-Identification-TF-IDF-MARBERT/README.md

 * **TF-IDF + Logistic Regression**
 * **MARBERT**

-The goal is to evaluate the difference between a traditional text classification pipeline and a transformer-based Arabic language model.
+The objective is to evaluate the performance difference between a traditional text classification pipeline and a transformer-based Arabic language model.

 ---